Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 Ramona, I'm sure you're a homeowner.

-Jude Pearl has a song called,
+Jude Pearl has a song called, uh,

-Nobody loves you when you love everybody, loves Raymond.
+Nobody loves you when you love everybody loves Raymond.

-And it's like a song in defense of everybody loves Raymond.
+and it's like a song in defense

 It's real good.